 Book accommodation early

-If you’re going to the fair this year, I hope you’ve booked your place already 😉 but for everyone reading this for another year my tip is to book your accommodation early.
+I highly recommend to book your accommodation early.
 To be honest I myself was very spontaneous with planning my first visit, I booked my hotel in the week right before the fair.
 It’s possible, but accommodation and train tickets are getting more expensive obviously and you have a limited choice of accommodation.
 I heard from other illustrators, for cheap accommodation options, it’s best if you book your trip about 3 months in advance.
 I’ll keep that in mind myself :-).

 I personally went to the fair from Monday until Tuesday or Wednesday.
 I recommend to visit the fair from the first day, as you can arrange appointments, hang something on the not yet full illustrators wall etc. On Thursday many publishers sell some of the books they brought to the fair, which is a lovely souvenir.